 Retail giant Amazon is closing 19 stores in the UK, luxury carmaker Porsche reduced guidance and delayed electric SUVs, and coffee chain Starbucks faces a US$1 billion restructuring charge, signalling broader caution across traditional sectors.

-Real estate presents mixed signals: property data shows new home sales achieved three-year highs as market conditions see existing home sales stalling, mortgage lender Fannie Mae forecasts sub-6% rates by 2026 - still elevated historically - as real estate firm Compass acquired Anywhere Real Estate and investment firm Castleforge invested in London offices.
+Real estate presents mixed signals: property data shows new home sales achieved three-year highs as market boffins see existing home sales stalling, mortgage lender Fannie Mae forecasts sub-6% rates by 2026 - still elevated historically - as real estate firm Compass acquired Anywhere Real Estate and investment firm Castleforge invested in London offices.

 Industrial concerns escalate as the UK government considers purchasing from JLR suppliers amid potential shutdowns, indicating escalating manufacturing pressures.